-The results of the underwriting risk shocks are increased longevity (€46.6m) and mortality and morbidity (€21.3m).
+The key underwriting exposure is longevity risk (€41.8m) followed by mortality and morbidity (€21.8m).
 There is significant diversification as these risks are offsetting and not likely to occur at the same time.

-Underwriting Risk (€41.1m)
+Underwriting Risk (€35.9m)

 C.1.2.
 Business Risk